-If you’re heading to Florida, then the Space Coast, on the Atlantic Ocean side of the state, should be on your must-visit list.
+If you’re heading to Florida’s east side of the state, a visit to the Space Coast should be on your must-visit list.
 There is plenty to do and see there, and we’re happy that we can share unique things to do near Cape Canaveral with you.

-You’ll have a blast as you enjoy a fun-filled weekend or weekdays as you spend the day at a space complex, dine at waterfront restaurants, browse the items for sale at the largest surf shop in the world, and do things like see Space Coast monuments and unusual museums.
+You’ll have a blast as you enjoy a fun-filled weekend or weekdays, spending time at a space complex, dining at waterfront restaurants, browsing the items for sale at the largest surf shop in the world, and doing things like seeing Space Coast monuments and unusual museums.

 Disclosure: This post has affiliate links, meaning we may earn a small commission if you click the link and proceed with a purchase at no cost to you.
 We thank the Space Coast for hosting our visit.
 We truly only recommend experiences, hotels, products, and services we personally use and believe in.
 As Amazon Associates, we earn from qualifying purchases.